-78. Financial
+76. Financial

-- Reserves remaining at 2014/15 level of £15.1m and exceeding the previously identified minimum prudent level of £11.2m. - A detailed analysis of reserves is at Appendix E.
+- Reserves remaining at 2014/15 level of £15.1m and exceeding the previously identified minimum prudent level of £11.2m. - A detailed analysis of reserves will accompany the final budget report in February 2015.

-79. Contingency
+77. Contingency

-The contingency within the budget remains at £2.1 million.
+• The contingency within the budget remains at £2.1 million.
 A contingency at this level is considered appropriate taking into account risk, the level of savings proposed and difficulties in achieving targets (some of which involve significant organisational change) - including uncertainties over future funding.
 Holding a contingency within the approved budget provides in-year flexibility to respond to any unanticipated developments.
 It must also be assessed alongside the level of General Fund reserves.